samelstob/notes/management-notes/database/cap-twelve-years-later.md

 ### ATMs

 * Stand-in mode (partition mode) - modern ATMs bound the risk by limiting the net withdrawal
+* Check Kiting - withdraw money from lots of branches before they have a chance to communicate

 ## CAP Confusion